RojasMN/brain-tumor-classification/README.md

 # EDA and ML Classification on a Brain Tumor MRI Kaggle Dataset
+This repository focuses on Exploratory Data Analysis (EDA) for a brain tumor feature dataset, aiming to gain insights into the data distribution, relationships, and classification performance.

 ---

 ### Dataset Description
 This dataset comprises features extracted from brain MRI, containing first and second order statistical measures of the image.
 The fearures are categorized as follows: